Leopard-2019/bamazon/README.md

 A total of six figures have been generated in order to show how the app works, etc as follow:

  - Figure 1 shows the database called bamazom.sql created in MySQLWorkbench application.
-Please note that initial inventory is also shown.
+Please note that the initial inventory is also shown.

  - Figure 2 shows the first results when running the app.
 As you can see the initial table called products is shown, also the